 Staying in:

 Your travel time today will be approximately 6 hours.
-Your walk at the Bay of Fires today will depend on weather conditions, but is usually approximately 1km return along the beach.
+Your Bay of Fires walk will depend on weather conditions, but is usually approximately 1 km return along the beach.

 Activities: